HTML

 <h1> through <h6>

-The <h1> through <h6> HTML elements represent six levels of section headings, in order of decreasing importance.
+The <h1> to <h6> HTML elements represent six levels of section headings.

 DocumentHeadingsNavigation